JosephMainaDev/josephkmaina/README.md

 #### Welcome to my profile.

-I am **Joseph Maina**, a self-taught full-stack developer from Kenya.
+I am **Joseph Maina**, a self-taught full stack web developer from Kenya.
 I work as a technical trainer in a TVET institution and seeking a software development role.

 ## Technical Skills